selimnairb/EcohydroLib/README.txt

 of national spatial data (e.g. NLCD), while other are retrieved via web services interfaces from federal agency data centers (e.g. SSURGO soils data from USDA) or from third-party data centers (GeoBrain's DEM Explorer).
-However it is also possible for the user to upload their own custom data for a given datatype (e.g. local LIDAR-based DEM; NOT YET IMPLEMENTED).
+However it is also possible for the user to upload their own custom data for a given datatype (e.g. local LIDAR-based DEM).

 ![Fig. 1 Ecohydrology model data preparation workflow software stack depicting EcohydroWorkflowLib's role as an intermediary between raw data, derived data subsets, and specific ecohydrology models](RHESSysWorkflowImpl-20130205.png)